Best Help Desk Solutions

 Updated on

 A quick note for transparency: I work at Hiver, a company that builds customer service software, and I’ve included our product in this list.
-While we’ll naturally reference it where relevant, the goal of this guide is to give a fair and practical overview of the help desk landscape so you can decide which tool fits your team best.
+The goal is a fair, practical overview so you can decide which tool fits your team best.

 Table of Contents